miroesli/psscscs/README.md

 1. create the virtualenv
 `python3 -m venv envs`
 `source envs/bin/activate`
 `pip install -r requirements.txt`
+2. Select your model
+`vi app/settings/default.yml`  #change model param here, or create your own config file
+pass this config file into the app/main.py file, near the bottom
-2. Run the server
+3. Run the server
 `gunicorn app.main:application`

+## Run the snake using Yang's cool game engine
+`python app/mytest_model.py`
+Once prompted enter model name, eg, `Network_No.15.h5`

+## Battlesnake official game engine
+Download the binary game engine it's so much easier.
+Go into the folder and run
+`./engine dev`
+You now have a server running locally at http://localhost:3010
+Go here and add the URL of your running snake

 ## Project specific info
 Currently a 3 layer nn is used for prediction.
 While 8 layers are derived from the input, AlphaGo is not being utilized, need to do this.